EXPLAINER-A guide to the Philippines election | Politics

 While her father has not endorsed Marcos, or any other candidate, he is almost certain to absorb some of the outgoing president's support.
 The vice president is elected in a separate contest and may not be an ally of whoever becomes president.

-The Philippines holds an election on Monday to decide thousands of positions across the archipelago, including who will take over from Rodrigo Duterte and become its president for the next six years.
+Voting started in the Philippines on Monday to decide thousands of positions across the archipelago, including who will take over from Rodrigo Duterte and become its president for the next six years.

 Below is a rundown of what to expect.
 WHAT'S BEING DECIDED?